 While we agree with the Government that obesity rates are too high and need to be reduced, we do not believe additional taxes are the solution.
 There is no reliable evidence from anywhere in the world that shows taxing food and drink – let alone just some soft drinks - has changed people’s behaviour and made them thinner.

 We are a consumer-led business.
 We listen to and respond to our consumers, and for several years they have been telling us they want a greater choice of lower and no sugar drinks.
-We have responded to this by reformulating many of our drinks to reduce their sugar content, introducing smaller packs and increasing the marketing investment in our no sugar options.

 We know that these changes are having a positive impact.
 We see from our own sales figures, but also in the Government’s data, that people are switching from regular (full sugar) drinks to no sugar alternatives.
-Figures from Defra’s Family Food Survey show that between 2004 and 2014, purchases of regular soft drinks declined by 44pc, with the same volume made up by increases in no sugar drinks and water.
+Figures from Defra’s Family Food Survey show that between 2004 and 2014, purchases of regular soft drinks declined by 44 per cent, with the same volume made up by increases in no sugar drinks and water.

 Even more recent data from Kantar shows that the sugar from soft drinks bought in shops for consumption at home has fallen by 14pc between 2012 and 2016.
 The combined actions of soft drinks manufacturers and consumer education and awareness is powerful and proving effective.